Giftbit/internal-rothschild/README.md

 This is a stand-in for the production Lightrail account.
 The config for this account is stored in S3; this is what will be fetched by calling `giftbitRoutes.secureConfig.fetchFromS3ByEnvVar<StripeConfig>("SECURE_CONFIG_BUCKET", "SECURE_CONFIG_KEY_STRIPE")` in dev.

 The secret key for this account belongs in a `.env` file.
+See `.env.example`.

 *Merchant account*